UML Arrows Explained - Know UML Relationship Types

 UML class diagram arrows

-Class diagrams use these UML arrows:
+Class diagrams use these UML arrows and connectors:

 - A triangle-head arrow with a solid line represents a generalization.